In Texas, the term “conservatorship” is used in place of custody.

 I encourage you to

-contact my firm, Dennis M. Slate, Attorney at Law.
+contact Our firm, Slate & Associates, Attorneys at Law.
 I would be glad to answer your questions

 and give you the legal advice you need to effectively address your situation